nilslommen/Loopy/README.md

 ## Setting up the Environment
 Python must be installed in order for the implementation to be executed.

-To install SymPy, an environment can be set up in following way:
+To install SymPy, an environment can be set up in the following way:
 ```
 python3 -m venv sympy-env
 source sympy-env/bin/activate